mpalash/aliakbarmehta/_content/what-a-wonderful-world.md

 ---
-layout: project
+layout: content
 title: What a wonderful World
-ptype: individual work
+tag: "individual work"
-pcontent:
+children:
   - Wonderful~ What a Wonderful World
 ---
 Video